nandobike/nandobike.github.io/_books/the-code-book-the-science-of-secrecy-from-ancient-egypt-to-quantum-cryptography.md

 ---
 layout: book-shelf
-title: The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography
+title: "The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography"
 author: Simon Singh
+date: 2025-03-11
 cover: assets/img/book_covers/the-code-book-the-science-of-secrecy-from-ancient-egypt-to-quantum-cryptography.jpg
 olid: # use Open Library ID to fetch cover (if no `cover` is provided)
 isbn: 9780385495325